trenskow/isvalid/README.md

 );
 ````

-> Remark: If validation fails `isvalid` will unset the validated content (`req.body` will become `undefined`).
+> If validation fails, `isvalid` will unset the validated content (`req.body` will become `undefined`).
 This is to ensure that routes does not get called with invalid data, in case a validation error isn't correctly handled.

-On contrary – `req.body` will be set with the validated data if validation succeeds.
+On the opposite, `req.body` will be set with the validated data (with transforms and automatic type conversion) if validation succeeds.

 # Contributing